DworkinLab/DworkinLab.github.io/people.md

 **Brett Van Bakel:** Is a MSc student examining the influence of natural genetic variaton in cell size on mutational sensitivity.

+**Mariam Abass:** Is a MSc student.
+Mariam is interested in the relationship between the extent of sexual size dimorphism and sex-biased gene expression.
+She is also finishing some of her work Phylogenetic comparative analysis of sexual shape dimorphism among species of *Drosophila*.

 ### Current Undergraduate students (independent projects)

+**Victoria Lyn** The contribution of stability in morphogen gradients on variation in wing shape.

 **Sanhavy Vadivel** Quantitative genetic analysis of condition dependent sexual size dimorphism in *Drosophila prolongata*.